subagents-orchestration-guide by shinpr

 - Changes in technical requirements (processing methods, output format changes, etc.)

-**If any one applies → Restart from requirement-analyzer with integrated requirements**
+**When any signal is detected → Restart from requirement-analyzer with integrated requirements**

 ## Available Subagents